top of page

 Making it great day out of visiting the Museum of Modern Art, NYC by combining two NYC hot spots into one adventure, with some possible activities in between depending on your time.
 Two great spots to pair into one unique experience are the MoMA and Roosevelt Tram, I will outline how to do this for the best use of time.
 On a summer 2024 trip this is exactly what I did with my oldest son, and we really enjoyed out Midtown Manhattan experience.

-Arrive: Let’s start our day spending about three hours at the MoMA.
+Arrive: Let’s start our day planning about two - three hours at the MoMA.
 Located at11 W. 53rd Street.
 Midtown Manhattan is easy get to, and an easy walk from Grand Central Station.
-On our recent trip to visit we took the LIRR to Grand Central coming into the city, and leaving took the LIRR out of Penn Station.
+We took the LIRR to Grand Central coming into the city, and leaving took the LIRR out of Penn Station.
 This was due to train times not preference or anything.
+Both stations are great for traveling and well-marked.

 MoMA Logistics: Each floor has a time zone.